Indicator Functions: Distilling the Information from Gaussian Random Fields: Introduction

 Fisher information provides a useful metric for the constraining power of these surveys.
 Unfortunately, more data does not necessarily translate into more information.
 In particular, the standard analysis tools (i.e., power spectrum and correlation function) exhibit an information plateau at higher wavenumbers \citep{Neyrinck2007, Lee2008, Wolk2015}.

 Multiple strategies exist for circumventing this plateau.
 One is to apply Gaussianizing transformations (e.g., the log transform, \citealp{Neyrinck2009}, given the approximate lognormality of the matter field).
-Another strategy is to combine power spectrum analysis with local density information such as counts-in-cells, thus capturing the density-dependence of clustering.
-This procedure represents a variety of mark-correlation analysis \citep{Sheth1998,Beisbart2000,Szapudi2000,Skibba2006}, with densities serving as marks \citep{Martino2009,White2009, Chiang2015,White2016, Gruen2016,Gruen2018, Massara2021, Paillas2021, Paillas2023}; see in particular the pioneering work of \citet{AbbasSheth2005,AbbasSheth2007}, as well as \citet{Paranjape2018,Shi2018,Alam2019}.
+Another strategy is to condition power spectrum analysis on the local-density environment (measured through, e.g., counts-in-cells).
+This combination (power spectrum plus counts-in-cells) represents a variety of mark-correlation analysis \citep{Sheth1998,Beisbart2000,Szapudi2000,Skibba2006}, with densities serving as marks \citep{Martino2009,White2009, Chiang2015,White2016, Gruen2016,Gruen2018, Massara2021, Paillas2021, Paillas2023}; see in particular the pioneering work of \citet{AbbasSheth2005,AbbasSheth2007}, as well as \citet{Paranjape2018,Shi2018,Alam2019}.
 In addition, since each density bin defines its own set of regions in a survey volume, the simultaneous use of multiple density bins is a species of multitracer analysis \citep{McDonald2009,Bernstein2011, Hamaus2011,Barreira2023,Nikakhtar2024}.

 \citet{ReppSzapudi2022} introduced indicator functions as a unifying framework for such density-dependent analyses.
 This framework enables us to understand where the survey's information comes from, facilitating the design of more efficient information-extraction methods.
 In this work, we apply indicator functions to Gaussian random fields and demonstrate analytically that a large amount of the information typically resides in a small number of density extrema.
 Given the importance of optimal weighting (e.g., \citealp{Cai2011}), it is significant that we can focus our attention on the most information-rich (as opposed to noise-dominated) survey cells, thus distilling out the bulk of the field's information.
 Such information-locative knowledge should increase the efficiency of survey data analysis, as well as assisting formulation of measures which are more robust to various kinds of systematics.